Visiting Mount Archer safely

 Remember to follow the Parks and forests stay safe and visit with care guidelines.

 We recommend you visit the Triple Zero website before visiting the national park.
 You can also download the free emergency + app before you leave home, the GPS functionality can provide critical location details to emergency services.
 Important: if there is no mobile coverage on any network, you will not be able to reach the Emergency Call Service via a mobile phone.

 Before you visit

 Essentials to bring

-- first-aid kit
+- first-aid kit and reliable communication equipment

 - insect repellent